Financial Aid Office

 Maximum Time-frame Standard: Eligibility for Title IV Financial Aid is also limited to students completing their programs within one and one-half times the normal program length.
 For full- and part-time students, transfer students, students enrolled in dual majors and students with a history of both full-and part-time enrollment, the maximum time frame is reached when the student has attempted more than one-and-one-half the number of credit hours required to earn the degree(s).

 Timing of Evaluations and Evaluation Process: The standard measures academic progress at the end of each semester in which Title IV aid is awarded to students (not including winter mini-semester).
-Evaluation of progress will occur shortly after final grades have been posted by the registrar and notices will be sent out promptly.
-Attempted credits include all course work included in students' academic history at SUNY Cortland, including transfer credits, advanced placement credits and CLEP credits.
+Evaluation of progress will occur shortly after final grades have been posted by Student Registration and Record Services and notices will be sent out promptly.
+Attempted credits include all coursework included in students' academic history at SUNY Cortland, including transfer credits, advanced placement credits and CLEP credits.

 Earned credits include all attempted courses for which a passing grade has been received (quality points awarded).
 Grades listed as Incomplete or Late Grade at the time of evaluation will be considered attempted and unearned, but will not affect the grade point average.
-All other grades will be calculated in accordance with the College's grading system as described in the Academic Policies section of this catalog.
+All other grades will be calculated in accordance with SUNY Cortland's grading system.

 Data Corrections: If academic records are changed subsequent to the evaluation date, students may submit a written request to the Financial Aid Office for re-evaluation of the ineligibility determination.
 The most common situation leading to such a request is the successful resolution of an Incomplete or Late Grade.